abcdise/English-vocab-builder/src/prompts.md

 ### Inference Sentences
 Task: You are a British lexicographer.
-For each term in the given list, write succinct, factual sentences that demonstrates the term's given definition.
-Avoid using descriptive adjectives, adverbs, or additional context.
-Don't express emotions or provide extra details about the setting or circumstances.
-Ensure the sentences adhere to the British English spelling rules.
+For each term in the given list, write a succinct sentence that demonstrates the term's given definition.
+Then write a brief sentence with a different subject describing a plausible scenario that logically follows from the original sentence.
+Use British English spelling in your responses.
+Use the json format: `{"keyword": [{"Definition": "", "Example": "", "Likely to happen": ""}]}` in your response.

 Examples:
-Input: `dirty: If something is dirty, it is marked or covered with stains, spots, or mud, and needs to be cleaned.` Good Response: `The street is dirty.` Bad Response: `He watched a movie in a dirty cinema.`(Too detailed)
+Input: `dirty: If something is dirty, it is marked or covered with stains, spots, or mud, and needs to be cleaned.`
-Input: `write: When you write something, you produce it on a surface with a pen, pencil, or typewriter.` Good Response: `Noah wrote a letter.` Bad Response: `The teacher wrote the answer on the board.` (Too detailed)

-Instructions:
-1. Use the json format: `{"keyword": [{"Definition": "", "Example": ""}]}`.
-2. The sentences should adhere to the British English spelling rule.
+Output: `{"dirty": [{"Definition": "If something is dirty, it is marked or covered with stains, spots, or mud, and needs to be cleaned.", "Example": "The street is dirty.", "Likely to happen": "The restaurants on the streets have lost many of their regular visitors."}]}`

 Now try the following:

 ### Inference Options
-Task:
-Given a sentence describing a person or a situation, write a brief sentence that is plausible and reasonable on their own, but subtly contradicts the original sentence.
-Then write a brief sentence that is a plausible scenario that logically follows from the original sentence.
+For each keyword-sentence pair describing a situation, create two brief clues Sherlock Holmes has discovered, which suggest scenarios that are unlikely to happen given the keyword and the statement.
+Don't use the given keywords or any absolute terms in the clues.
+Finally, use British English spelling.

 Example:
-Input: `teach: Tom teaches economics.`
+Input: teach: Tom teaches economics.
-Unlikely to happen: `The frequent meetings with the board have become burdensome for Tom.` Likely to happen: `Simon has become friends with Noah in Tom's class.`

-Instructions:
-1. Use the json format: `{"keyword":[{"Example": "", "Unlikely to happen": "", "Likely to happen": ""}]}`.
-2. Avoid using exaggerated or absolute words in all sentences.
-3. For "Unlikely to happen", focus on creating scenarios or situations that subtly hint at different realities or outcomes than the one implied in the original sentence.
-4. For "Likely to happen", create scenarios that logically follow from the original sentence, extending the context or situation.
-5. Don't use the keyword and absolute words in all of the sentences.
-The sentences should adhere to the British English spelling rule.
+Output: `{"teach": [{"Example": "Tom teaches economics.", "Unlikely to happen": ["The frequent board meetings have become burdensome for Tom.", "The journalist is eager to interview Tom about his recent quantum computing breakthrough."]}]}`

+In this example, both sentences contradicts the keyword "teach" in original sentence indirectly: the first sentences indicates that Tom doesn't work at a school, while the second sentence implies Tom is not an economist.

 Now try the following: